AmberHe/Data-Science-Specialization/5_reproducible/p_1/PA1_template.md

 ```
 ![](figures/Timeseries.png)

-2. The inverval with the maximum number of steps
+2.The inverval with the maximum number of steps

 ```r
 maximum <- max(inter.Mean$Inter.average)